nellyB12/dynamic-form/README.md

 #### Dynamic form control visibility
 To manage dynamic visibility use `visibleIf` property of single field in the JSON input.
-It accepts an object width following properties:
+It accepts an object with following properties:
   * field: `string` (field name of source control)
   * value: `any` (value of source form control)
 When the form detect changes on the source control value, it trigger checking of the target control visibility, depending of the value exact match the current source control value.